tikalk/blog-post-drafts/remote-work.md

 ## History

-When I started my company 4 years ago, I knew that remote work will be a huge part of the work environment, and I was explaining it to my clients.
+When I started my company (Kenso) 4 years ago, I knew that remote work will be a huge part of the work environment, and I was explaining it to my clients.

 Back then, remote work was even less popular and wide-spread than it is today, so it was hard at times, but the system we developed in the company proved itself useful to clients and after a week or two every single client that was having doubts was completely sold.